datacommonsorg/api-python/README.md

-# Data Commons Python Client API
+# Data Commons Python API

 This is a Python library for accessing data in the Data Commons knowledge graph.
 To get started, install this package from pip.